stefanpgd/TinyPBR/README.md

 # TinyPBR
-## A tiny/small renderer that's able to display a model with Physically Based Rendering
+## A tiny/small renderer that's able to display a model using Physically Based Rendering
 This project is a research project for myself to learn about PBR.
 API/Libraries/Tools used for the project:
 - OpenGL